Tech Leadership 4.0: Leading in a Technologically Driven World

 The Toyota Way: 14 Management Principles from the World's Greatest Manufacturer

-In management expert Jeffrey Liker's now classic business management book, learn how to speed up business processes, improve quality, and cut costs in any industry.
+Management expert Jeffrey Liker's now-classic business management book on how to speed up business processes, improve quality, and cut costs in any industry.
 Rooted in the highly successful and sustainable practices of Toyota, The Toyota Way explains the management principles and business philosophy behind Toyota's worldwide reputation for quality and reliability.
 Profiles of organizations that have successfully adopted Toyota's principles show managers in every industry how to improve business processes by eliminating waste, building in quality, small-quantity production, and engaging every employee as a quality control inspector.

 Stay Ahead of the Pack